 Accommodation is never a problem by the canals with a number of options to suit all tastes and budgets.

-Hotels and inns can be found the entire length and breadth of the canal and river network, while for those more adventurous types camping is always an option.
+Hotels and inns can be found the entire length and breadth of the canal and river network, while for those more adventurous types, you may find a canal side campsite to set up your tent.
 Hotel boats offer a more unusual alternative for those who want to immerse themselves in a watery experience and there are even companies who will organise your accommodation for you with luggage transfers included.